Managing Telecom Customer Accounts and Number Ranges

 Every billing error has a root cause, and most trace back to data quality.
 Here’s how clean data helps:

-• No unrated calls -every number is assigned to a customer with a valid tariff
+- Fewer unrated calls: numbers are assigned to a customer with a valid tariff

 Making the Most of Your Customer Data